rseeber/SLIM/README.md

 - ~~Add logout function for revoking tokens early~~ (done)
 - ~~Create randomized userIDs, allow users to edit username and email.~~ (done)
-- Make userID the central reference for users.
+- ~~Make userID the central reference for users~~.
 Totally phase out usernames from backend usage.
 - Clean up documentation
 - Create man pages for interface functions
 - Delete abandoned or deprecated functions
-- Remove non-interface functions from `login.hpp` (determine which can be classed as that)
+- ~~Remove non-interface functions from `login.hpp` (determine which can be classed as that)~~
 - Expand example program to demonstrate how to use the login tokens to verify logins.
     + ~~Create functions for matching users to tokens and vice versa.~~ (done)
 - Create additional options for hashing methods, usage of pepper, etc
 - Create detailed documentation on how to use each interface function
     + Create general reccomendations on how programs should be written to avoid problems (ex: writing to the disk periodically, not just when terminating the program)
+- Apply an open-source, copyleft license (LGPL?)